ThePainTester/food-delivery/README.md

 RabbitMQ credentials are also stored as Secrets per service.
 Image-pull credentials for staging/prod come from `$CR_PAT` at bootstrap time and are never written to disk.

-## Troubleshooting

-**Minikube out of memory.** ECK + Prometheus together need ~4 GB.
-Start with `minikube start --memory=6g --cpus=4`.

-**Ingress hostnames don't resolve.** `/etc/hosts` not populated, or `$(minikube ip)` changed (it does, between minikube restarts).
-Re-run `echo "$(minikube ip) dev.food-delivery.local" | sudo tee -a /etc/hosts` and delete the stale line.

-**Stale PVC blocks schema init.** When you change SQL migrations in place (early dev), the old volume still has the old schema. `kubectl delete namespace food-delivery-dev` to drop the PVC, then re-apply.

-**RabbitMQ connection refused at boot.** Order/Payment services race against RabbitMQ on first start.
-Both have a `wait-for-rabbit` initContainer; if they still flap, `kubectl rollout restart` once Rabbit is up — the failure isn't sticky.

-**Grafana dashboards show "No data" or "Datasource not found".** Provisioned dashboards reference `datasource.uid="prometheus"`.
-If Helm reinstalls generate a fresh UID, the bundled JSON breaks.
-Fix: keep `prometheus.uid: prometheus` pinned in the kube-prometheus-stack values file (already set).